 #28 on The Best '80s Action Movies

-#158 on The Most Rewatchable Moviessee more on Road House
+#78 on The Greatest Movies for Guyssee more on Road House

 Demolition Man doesn't have much of a reputation in the 21st century.
 It was advertised as a straight up, muscle bound throwdown between mega stars Sylvester Stallone and Wesley Snipes upon its release in 1993, yet some critics recognized bits and pieces of satire piercing the veneer of masculine bravado.
 As Richard Schickel wrote in Time, "Some sharp social satire is almost undermined by excessive explosions and careless casting."
 Writing in The New York Times, Vincent Canby derided the movie as an anti-PC desire to return to the rapey idiocy of the Reagan years.